Modesto Man, 46, Killed In Chaotic Ceres Crash

 CERES (CBS13) — A chaotic single-vehicle crash scene in Ceres left one man dead on Sunday.

 Ceres police say, just before 1 p.m., officers responded to the northbound Highway 99 off-ramp at Whitmore Avenue for a reported crash.
-At the scene, officers found a grisly scene where a driver’s leg was trapped in the door of a wrecked pickup truck.READ MORE: Lathrop Native Charged With Seriously Injuring US Army Service Member In South Korea
+At the scene, officers found a grisly scene where a driver’s leg was trapped in the door of a wrecked pickup truck.READ MORE: Sacramento Homeowner Fatally Shoots Attempted Burglary Suspect

 Officers immediately started life-saving measures and tried to open the door, but it wouldn’t budge.